Gametoast/Documentation/StarWarsBattlefrontII/documentation/Battlefront2_scripting_system.md

 ### SetCarrierClass (team, config)

 This function sets the carrier vehicle class for the specified team.
-This vehicle class _must_ have a class label of &quot;carrier&quot;, or derive from one that does.
+This vehicle class _must_ have a class label of "carrier", or derive from one that does.
 The carrier will carry ground units to vehicle pads.

 # Timer